 The Hermitage Amsterdam is one of the best art museums in the Netherlands.
 The museum focuses on the relation between the Netherlands and Russia.
 This is because it is a branch of the larger Hermitage Museum in Saint Petersburg, Russia.

 There is an amazing permanent collection.
 Furthermore, there are temporary exhibitions that give you something new every time!

 The Amsterdam Dungeon will take you back to the darkest parts in the history of Amsterdam.
 It does this through live interactive shows that are amazing to be a part of.
 It is a very fun (and scary) experience, but it is also a great way to learn more about the past of Amsterdam.

 Even though the tulip fields aren't in Amsterdam, you should visit them when you go in the right season.
 Most of them are in Lisse, a city near Amsterdam.

-You can see them during the months April and May, but the exact dates vary every year.
-Most of the time, the best period to visit the tulip fields is in mid april.
+You can see them during the months of April and May, but the exact dates vary every year.
+Most of the time, the best period to visit the tulip fields is in mid-April.

 12. Discover the Amsterdam Forest

 The Amsterdam Forest (or Amsterdamse Bos) is a large planted forest in the south of Amsterdam.
-This is a great place for running, kayaking, or to relax.
+This is a great place for running, kayaking, or relaxing.